 9’0” & 9’2” Performance Epoxy Longboards by Colbalt

-Our waves are generated by the Trade Winds, which blow all season long and is different than many surf destinations that rely on a "storm season" from either the Northern or Southern Hemisphere.
+Our waves are generated by the trade winds, which blow all season long.
+These conditions are different than many surf destinations that rely on a "storm season" from either the Northern or Southern Hemisphere.
 This is relatively short period wind waves and usually originates a few hundred miles from the island.
 As such, it never really goes "flat" for long periods, usually not for more than a few days, although sometimes the waves do arrive with those same onshore trade winds.
 Like any surf destination, you never can truly predict what the weather will deliver on any given week.